JaimeArboleda/nestedcvtraining/README.md

     - Both calibrated an ensemble are False.
       - For each combination of parameters, k models will be trained (one for each fold of the inner loop).
       - The post_process_pipeline is applied to the whole dataset (not for each fold separatedly).
 This is more efficient and there is no risk of data leakage because the outer fold is preserved.
-      - So we have k models, which are instances of a pipeline object, composed by the pipeline + the model (so the pipeline is fitted separatedly in each step).
       - Those k models, are just estimators (not pipeline instances), and are evaluated on the validation set for the scoring of the loss_metric.
       - Finally, when the best model is found, a pipeline + model instance with the best parameters is fitted on the whole dataset, and this is returned.